sean-parent/sean-parent.github.io/better-code/01-types.md

 ---
 title: Types
 tagline: No Incomplete Types
 layout: book-page
 tags: [ better-code ]
 chapter: 1
 ---

-The notion of a _type_ is a fundemantal component of programming.
+The notion of a _type_ is a fundamental component of programming.
 Types are created to represent a class of objects.
 Types can be very general, such as “integer” or very specific such as “index into the collection of documents.”

 {::comment}This section is referenced by chapter[03]{:/comment}